Pat Lam: Manu Samoa

 He worked with Samoa on the team's 2012 tour.
 Samoa's victories saw it reach eighth in the IRB rankings, and a secure second tier position for the 2015 Rugby World Cup.

 Connacht Rugby

 Lam was appointed as head coach of the Pro12 side, Connacht Rugby in Ireland, ahead of the 2013-14 season.

 On 28 May 2016, Connacht won their first ever major trophy, the 2015–16 Pro12 after a 20–10 win against Leinster in the final.

-This brought an end to Lam's stint at Connacht.

 Bristol Bears

 Lam left Connacht in the summer of 2017 to take up the head coaching role with Bristol Bears.
 He was later appointed Director of Rugby.
-He won the 2019-20 European Rugby Challenge Cup with Bristol Bears after a 32-19 win against Toulon In September 2021, Lam signed a five-year contract extension which will see him remain at Bristol until the summer of 2028.
+He won the 2019-20 European Rugby Challenge Cup with Bristol Bears after a 32–19 win against Toulon In September 2021 with over 2 years of his contract left to run, Lam signed a five-year contract extension which sees him remain at Bristol until the summer of 2028.